jfree/orson-charts-android/README.md

 History
 -------

-20-Dec-2013 : Version 1.1
+9-Jan-2014 : Version 1.1
+In this maintenance release, we've parameterised the projection distance allowing control over the chart depth, implemented Parcelable for ViewPoint3D and related classes, and fixed some minor Javadoc and packaging issues.

+23-Dec-2013 : Version 1.0

-This is the first public release of Orson Charts for Android, which is based on the Java version of the library.
+This is the first public release of Orson Charts for Android, which is based on the Java version of the library (Orson Charts 1.1).
 We welcome your feedback and suggestions.